AgoraIO/Advanced-Video/README.md

 # Advanced Video

+**This Project has been deprecated and archived.
+We will stop maintain it.
+Please look at https://github.com/AgoraIO/API-Examples for latest Agora Samples.**

 *English | [中文](README.zh.md)*

 Agora provides a set of sample applications demonstrating how to get advanced video features integrated into your application using the Agora Video SDK.